AkaRed3223/quinino/README.md

 :scream:BUT WAIT!
 THERE'S MORE!:scream:

-You can also simulate how much you're going to pay in advance, considering the location of the calls and which minute package you're choosing!
+You can also simulate how much you're going to pay in advance, considering the origin and destination of the calls and what package you're choosing!

 Implemented using:
 - TDD